rtmigo/vien_py/README.md

 $ svet delete
 ```

-### Delete old and create new virtualenv (reset everything)
+### Delete old and create new virtualenv

+Useful, when you want to start from scratch.
 ```bash
 $ cd /path/to/myProject
 $ svet recreate
 ```
-Or point the interpreter:
+Optionally point to the interpreter:
 ```bash
 $ cd /path/to/myProject
 $ svet recreate /path/to/bin/python3